Officials sworn in - Pomeroy Daily Sentinel

 Sarah Hawley | Sentinel

-Meigs County Engineer Gene Triplett was sworn in this month by Judge Linda Warner.
-Triplett will begin his sixth term as County Engineer in January.
-Triplett was unopposed in both the primary and general elections in his bid for reelection.
+Meigs County Juvenile/Probate Judge Scott Powell was recently sworn in by Judge Linda Warner to begin his new term in office.
+Powell was unopposed in his bid for reelection.

 Sarah Hawley | Sentinel